Banananaman91/ScriptableDialogueSystem/README.md

 An example scene can be found in ScriptableDialogueSystem > Example > Scene

+##Update 1.2.1

+Added feature for an array of Unity Events to be called Added ability to set specific messages and responses to trigger events, users can pass in a value for the event they want to call
+Custom editor created for Dialogue and NpcBio scriptable objects Editor fix for fields lining up
+Editor fix, hiding unecessary parts unless options are picked Bug fix for editor having null fields
+Bug fix for render dialogue calling old behaviours

 ## Update 1.2.0

 NpcMoods has been replaced with NpcBio.
 RenderDialogue will now match the name in npcimages and display a customised UI from that bio.